Network Infrastructure · UPS Selection Guide

 Distributed sites multiply replacement costs

-UPS for IDF and MDF closets →
+UPS for IDF & MDF closets →

 Talk to an Xtreme Power engineer about your network infrastructure